Evillast/Data_Science_Projects_YP/01_Musical_preferences_research/README.md

 #### Tasks:
 - To review the data;
-- To Perform data preprocessing:
+- To perform data preprocessing:
 - To test hypotheses:
   - User activity depends on the day of the week, and differently in Moscow and St. Petersburg;
   - At the beginning and end of the week, different musical genres are most popular, some in Moscow and others in St. Petersburg;